OphidiaBigData/PyOphidia/docs/source/examples.rst

    :width: 100.0%
    :align: center

-The data exported in the Python structure can be used to create a map (note the definition of a Python function)
+The data exported in the Python structure can be used to create a map with Cartopy and Matplolib (note the definition of a Python function)

 .. code-block:: python